lcouper/MosquitoThermalSelection/Sequence_Analysis/DownstreamAnalysis/Results/README.md

 #### 1c.
 By experimental round 1-3
 ![Rplot03](https://github.com/lcouper/MosquitoThermalSelection/assets/10873177/00fc1b11-f8ae-4001-8cef-564fa6aace2c)

-## 2. Detect outlier SNPs using Fst
+## 2. Detect outlier SNPs using various methods

+### 2a.
+Detect using PCadapt
+*Note: not doing this approach since most variation not explained in first ~ 10 axes

+### 2b.
+Detect outlier SNPs using Fst
 *Note: Fst estimates and outlier detection done using the OutFLANK R package** This method detected 56 outlier SNPs based on Fst, at a q < 0.01 threshold.